USDA-SCINet/scinet-site/sn_collections/_guides/access/login/alt-login.md

-## USDA users without a LincPass
+## USDA users without a LincPass/AltLinc

-In situations where USDA SCINet users do not have a LincPass, they may use Windows Hello for Business (WHfB) or a PIV Exemption as alternatives to LincPass for SCINet authentication.
+In situations where USDA SCINet users do not have a LincPass/AltLinc, they may use Windows Hello for Business (WHfB) or a PIV Exemption as alternatives for SCINet authentication.

 - **Windows Hello for Business** - SCINet users who have already enrolled in WHfB may select the eAuth "USDA Work Account" option to login to SCINet.
+If you have not enrolled in WHfB and would like to enroll, choose one of the following options.
-  - If you have not enrolled in WHfB, get started with the instructions provided at the [Windows Hello: How Do I?](https://usdagcc.sharepoint.com/sites/cec-howdoi/SitePages/whfb.aspx?web=1#setup-windows-hello-for-business-pin) SharePoint site to [set up your Windows Hello PIN](https://usdagcc.sharepoint.com/sites/cec-howdoi/Videos/Forms/AllItems.aspx?id=%2Fsites%2Fcec%2Dhowdoi%2FVideos%2FSetup%5FWindows%5FHello%5FPIN%5F508%2Epdf&parent=%2Fsites%2Fcec%2Dhowdoi%2FVideos).
+  - If you have a LincPass/Altlink, get started with the instructions provided at the [Windows Hello: How Do I?](https://usdagcc.sharepoint.com/sites/cec-howdoi/SitePages/whfb.aspx?web=1#setup-windows-hello-for-business-pin) SharePoint site to [set up your Windows Hello PIN](https://usdagcc.sharepoint.com/sites/cec-howdoi/Videos/Forms/AllItems.aspx?id=%2Fsites%2Fcec%2Dhowdoi%2FVideos%2FSetup%5FWindows%5FHello%5FPIN%5F508%2Epdf&parent=%2Fsites%2Fcec%2Dhowdoi%2FVideos).
-  - If you do not have a LincPass/PIV card, you will need to contact IT support.
+  - If you do not have a LincPass/AltLinc card, you will need to contact IT support for help with WHfB enrollment.
-- **24 Hour LincPass Exemption** - SCINet users who do not have a LincPass and cannot use WHfB may [submit a LincPass Exemption Request](https://apps.gov.powerapps.us/play/e/default-ed5b36e7-01ee-4ebc-867e-e03cfa0d4697/a/6d0116a5-68ab-4c9f-a0ad-ab9717e33fb3?tenantId=ed5b36e7-01ee-4ebc-867e-e03cfa0d4697&hint=b883037a-e068-41e9-92c8-0f6b39f79ecc&sourcetime=1721411867694#).
+- **24 Hour LincPass Exemption** - SCINet users who do not have a LincPass/AltLinc and cannot use WHfB may [submit a LincPass Exemption Request](https://apps.gov.powerapps.us/play/e/default-ed5b36e7-01ee-4ebc-867e-e03cfa0d4697/a/6d0116a5-68ab-4c9f-a0ad-ab9717e33fb3?tenantId=ed5b36e7-01ee-4ebc-867e-e03cfa0d4697&hint=b883037a-e068-41e9-92c8-0f6b39f79ecc&sourcetime=1721411867694#).
 Once the LincPass Exemption Request has been processed, they may login to SCINet by selecting the eAuth PIV Exemption option.

 ![]({{ images_path }}/eAuth_login.PNG)